flutter/website/tutorials/layout/index.md

 {% endprettify %}

-Since the code for building each row would be almost identical, it's most efficient to create a nested function, such as `buildButtonColumn`, that takes an Icon and Text, and returns a column with its widgets painted in the primary color.
+Since the code for building each row would be almost identical, it's most efficient to create a nested function, such as `buildButtonColumn()`, which takes an Icon and Text, and returns a column with its widgets painted in the primary color.

 <!-- _code/lakes/main.dart -->